 - The ability to analyze complex technical information

-- The ability to analyze business requirements and assess impact within the existing database architecture.
+- The ability to analyze business requirements and assess impact within the existing database architecture

 - Good research skills

-- Being an excellent problem solver
+- Be an excellent problem solver

-- Having experience in building software applications
+- Have experience building software applications

 - The ability to lead and deliver complex software systems

-- Having experience with Ruby on Rails
+- Have experience with Ruby on Rails

-- Possessing a solid knowledge of Java
+- Have a solid knowledge of Java

 - The ability to thrive in a fast-paced, dynamic environment and not be overwhelmed